U.S. increases pressure on Myanmar military in fresh sanctions

 They are Wanbao Mining Ltd. and its two subsidiaries, Myanmar Wanbao Mining Copper, Ltd. and Myanmar Yang Tse Copper, Ltd., as well as King Royal Technologies Co., Ltd., the posting by the U.S. Department of Commerce said.

-The listings address foreign policy and national security concerns and support the U.S. efforts “to promote an immediate return to democracy in Burma,” the posting said.
+The listings address foreign policy and national security concerns and support the U.S. efforts “to promote an immediate return to democracy,” the posting said.

-The three copper mining-related companies have revenue-sharing agreements with Myanmar Economic Holdings Limited, which provides revenue for the country’s Ministry of Defense, which was responsible for the military coup, the posting said.
+The three copper mining-related companies have revenue-sharing agreements with Myanmar Economic Holdings Limited, which provides revenue for the country’s Ministry of Defense, which was responsible for the military takeover, the posting said.

 The listing is an effort to ensure that items subject to U.S. export regulations are not available for copper mining operations by the companies, the Commerce Department said.